 The final stage of periodontal disease is “advanced periodontitis.”
 The support structures of your teeth will be mostly destroyed, and you may begin to lose multiple teeth.
 While it is sometimes possible to save your teeth, it may be more practical to remove your remaining teeth and replace them with dentures or dental implants.

 Early-stage gum disease (gingivitis) is usually characterized by gum swelling, inflammation, and discoloration, as well as bleeding when brushing or flossing.
 You may also experience bad breath (halitosis) that won’t go away.

 As the disease progresses to the second stage (periodontitis), common side effects include tooth sensitivity, gum recession (which makes your teeth look longer), sore and tender gums, and excessive gum bleeding.

 The final stage of gum disease is characterized by severe symptoms like teeth shifting or loosening, a change in how your teeth fit together, pain when chewing, and pus-forming between your teeth and gums.
 You may even lose one or more of your teeth.

 Coming in for cleanings and hygiene appointments every six months will decrease your likelihood of developing dental issues.
-These visits will give you peace of mind that your teeth are strong and healthy, and our team will be able to track your oral development over time.
+These visits will give you peace of mind that your teeth are strong and healthy, and our Modesto team will track your oral development over time.

 Regularly checking in with Dr. Acree and visiting the team at Downey Park Family Dentistry ensures that we can keep an eye on your overall oral health and well-being, and avoid issues like gum disease and tooth decay.
 In the long run, this saves you both time and money.